marta-huertasp/PGB-S.mikatae/README.md

 # PGB-S.mikatae

+This is the repository of the Principals of Genome Bioinformatics (PGB) project in the Master in Bioinformatics for Health Sciences.

-In this repository we are going to show the code we have used while analysing *S. mikatae* transcriptome.
+This project has the aim of analysing *Saccharomyces mikatae* transcriptome.
+In this repository we have uploaded a **Markdown** containing the code we have used:

-We have used bash commands, python and R. The **markdown** in this repository is composed by the scripts used in the three languages and coments on how we have decided to perform the analysis that make them easier to follow.
+- Bash
+- Python
+- R

-We have also uploaded some of the data generated during the project.
+There are also some of the files with the data generated while working on the project.
+- GFF
+- Fasta files

-Maria, Pablo Joel and Marta.
+Maria Artigues, Pablo Joel Choquehuanca and Marta Huertas.